-Your Name: Date of Visit: Candidate's Name: CLC Graduate: Yes No For the escort: In what ways did the candidate conduct him/hersel interacted with the children, the initiative he/she to How did the candidate conduct him/herself differen ntly than you would have liked?
-Do you have any concerns that arose from the sch ability to be an excellent principal for your school? nool visit about the candidate and his/her
+Your Name: Date of Visit: Candidate's Name: Chicago Leadership Collaborative (CLC) Grade uate: Yes No. For the escort: In what ways did the candidate conduct him/helen/she interacted with the children, the initiative themselves to the staff) • • • How did the candidate conduct him/herself diffe erently than you would have liked? nonay alan you nould have inted.
+Do you have any concerns that arose from the his/her ability to be an excellent principal for you